Thailand Removes Low-potency Cannabis Extracts From Banned Drugs List

 What Thailand was ready for, the government would later decide, was legal cannabis.

 Investors poised to jump into the Thai domestic cannabis market

 One concern for Thai lawmakers who removed low-potency cannabis from the country’s narcotics list was that large multi-national corporations might try to monopolize the Thai medical cannabis product market.

-As a result, the government has decided to limit all cannabis production, cultivation, and sales for the next five years.
+As a result, the government has decided to limit all cannabis production, cultivation, and sales exclusively to licensed Thai producers for the next five years.
 Lawmakers believe that this will allow the domestic industry to become robust enough to compete with large international cannabis firms once the market opens.

-Despite these restrictions on international business, foreign investors are already looking to get involved in the Thai market by and investing in cannabis-related technologies being developing in Thailand.
+Despite these restrictions on international business, foreign investors are already looking to get involved in the Thai market by pairing up with licensed domestic hospitals and research institutions and investing in cannabis-related technologies being developing in Thailand.